mathiasertl/xmpp-backends/README.md

 # xmpp-backends

-**xmpp-backends** provides a set of classes with a common interface to communicate with admin interfaces of various XMPP servers.
+**xmpp-backends** is a Python library and provides a set of classes with a common interface to communicate with admin interfaces of various XMPP servers.
+It also includes helper libraries to make it easier to use and configure with Django.

 Detailed documentation is available at http://xmpp-backends.rtfd.org/.